New distie hits the market as BigTec Pacific opens its doors

 Whitehand says a tipping point has been reached in the race for greater business agility with nearly 50% of enterprise IT infrastructure spending now cloud-based.
 IDC forecasts that to grow to 70% by 2020.

-“This has fractured the concept of the private data centre into a hybrid mix of on-premise hardware, multi-cloud services and virtual network functions.
+“This has fractured the concept of the private data center into a hybrid mix of on-premise hardware, multi-cloud services and virtual network functions.

 “IT directors – and the trusted IT partners serving them – are struggling to make sense of which new technology opportunities they should pursue with limited time, resources and expertise.